Deep Model Compression based on the Training History: Related Works

+Apart from the neural network compression methods discussed above, there are methods in which a small model (student) mimics the behavior of a large model (teacher).
+This paradigm is popularly known as Knowledge Distillation in the literature \cite{gou2021knowledge}.
+Recently, EDropout is proposed in \cite{salehinejad2021edropout} which uses a binary state pruning vector to prune the filters/units from convolutional, dense layers.
+A comprehensive survey on deep model compression is presented by Cheng \etal \cite{chen2015compressing}.

-Most of the filter pruning methods discussed above prune the unimportant filters.
-However, these methods may not remove the redundant filters from the network.
+Most of the filter pruning methods discussed so far, prune the unimportant filters.
+However, these methods may not remove the filters that are consistently redundant throughout the network training.
 We propose a novel filter pruning technique that utilizes the training history to find the filters to be pruned.
-Moreover, in contrast to other class of pruning methods, the proposed filter pruning method does not require the support of any additional software/hardware.
-In brief, the contributions of this research are summarized as follows, \begin{itemize} \item We propose a novel method for pruning filters from convolutional layers based on the training history of a deep neural network.
-It facilitates the identification of stable, redundant filters throughout the training that can have a negligible effect on performance after pruning. \item We introduce an optimization step (custom regularizer) to reduce the information loss incurred due to filter pruning.
-It is achieved by increasing the redundancy level of selected filters for pruning. \item To establish the significance of the proposed pruning method, experiments are conducted on benchmark CNNs like LeNet-5 \cite{lecun1998gradient}, VGG-16 \cite{simonyan2014very}, ResNet-56, and ResNet-110 \cite{he2016deep}.
-The validation of the proposed pruning method is performed over two benchmark classification datasets, including MNIST and CIFAR-10. \end{itemize}
+Moreover, in contrast to other classes of pruning methods, the proposed filter pruning method does not require the support of any additional software/hardware.
+In brief, the contributions of this research can be summarized as follows, \begin{itemize} \item We propose a novel method for pruning filters from convolutional layers based on the training history of a deep neural network.
+The proposed method facilitates the identification of stable and redundant filters throughout the training that can have a negligible effect on performance after pruning. \item We introduce an optimization step (custom regularizer) to reduce the information loss incurred due to filter pruning.
+It is achieved by increasing the redundancy level of selected filters for pruning. \item To establish the significance of the proposed pruning method, experiments are conducted on benchmark CNNs like LeNet-5 \cite{lecun1998gradient}, VGG-16 \cite{simonyan2014very}, ResNet-50, ResNet-56, and ResNet-110 \cite{he2016deep}.
+The validation of the proposed pruning method is performed over three benchmark classification datasets, including MNIST, CIFAR-10, and ImageNet. \end{itemize}

-Also, note that the other pruning methods such as low-rank approximation methods can be integrated into our method (to decompose dense layers) to obtain a better-compressed model.